Arlenbly/Marigold-Moon/Documentation/personas-userstories-interactionflows.md

 3. Angelique clicks the white mediations and events button to the right of the book now button in the middle of the navbar
 4. Marigold Moon Healing redirects Angelique to the meditations and events page on the booking site with upcoming events in the middle of the page
 5. Angelique finds an event that suits her and books a slot for it.

+Name: Forest Sanchez

+Age: 24

+Technology: Samsung galaxy s20, dell xps 18, Chrome browser, Instagram account, tiktok account.
+Casual user.

+Attitudes and behaviors: Interested in physics and where science meets spirituality.
+Newly interested in spirituality, but doesn't have a lot of experience in the subject, but enjoys reading for fun and learning new things.
+Restaurant server

+Frustrations and needs: Tired of working, overwhelmed and stressed with the current environment of the world.
+Wants to invest time into self-care, but is unsure on how or where to start.

+Goals: Forest wnats to find more information about spirituality and different self-care services intertwined with spirituality.

+User story: as a user Forest is looking for information about different indigenous healing practices.

+Pre-condition: Forest is trying to find information pertaining to different indigenous healing practices

+Post-condition: Forest has learned more about curanderismo.

+1. Forest navigates to Marigold Moon Healing
+2. Marigold Moon Healing presents it's home page
+3. Forest reads about curanderismo and the bio of the practitioner
+4. Forest clicks on the white services button in the center of the blue navbar
+5. Marigold Moon Healing displays the services page with in depth information about each of the services offered.
+6. Forest read through the services page